Little Joe (electric locomotive): Usage

-The Milwaukee Road used two for passenger service, designated class EP-4 (2-D+D-2), and the remaining ten for freight, designated class EF-4.
+The Milwaukee Road used two for passenger service, designated class EP-4 (2-D+D-2), and the remaining 10 for freight, designated class EF-4.
 They were used on the railroad's electrified Rocky Mountain Division in Montana and Idaho to take the place of older GE boxcab electrics that had been operating there since the 1920s.
 They were never used on the road's electrically disjunct Coast Division in Washington, as none of that division's substations were upgraded to accommodate them.
 Three had been delivered in standard gauge, while the rest were converted to standard gauge in the Milwaukee's shops.

 The EF-4s performed well, so much so that Milwaukee management soon desired to utilize the two EP-4s exclusively on freights.
 This was being done by 1956, when the passenger Joes were replaced by newly migrated EP-2 Bipolars.
 After the latter turned out to be ill-suited to the Rocky Mountain Division, they and the EP-4s were replaced by three-unit consists of EMD E-unit and/or FP7 diesels which hauled the Olympian Hiawatha end-to-end, unassisted, until its discontinuation in 1961.
-Neither EP-4 received the post-1955 Union Pacific-inspired Armour Yellow, red and gray paint scheme used on Milwaukee passenger power, such as the Bipolars and GE Passenger Motors.
+Neither EP-4 received the post-1955 Union Pacific-inspired Armour Yellow, red and gray paint scheme used on Milwaukee passenger power, such as the Bipolars and the EP-1s.

 The Little Joes lasted until the end of electric operation on the Milwaukee on June 15, 1974.
-By that time, they were the Milwaukee's only electric road locomotives, all the GE Freight Motors (except two which were used together in MU as the Harlowton switcher) having succumbed to old age.
+By that time, they were the Milwaukee's only electric road locomotives, all the GE freight motors (except two which were used together in MU as the Harlowton switcher) having succumbed to old age.

 South Shore Line

-The South Shore, while primarily a commuter railroad between Chicago, Illinois, and northwestern Indiana, used them in freight service.
-They were modified to operate on 1500 V DC catenary, and were delivered with roller bearings on all axles as on the Milwaukee EP-4s.
-In service on the South Shore the "Little Joe" name was not generally used; they were called "800s".
-Two of the three lasted until 1983, making them the last electrics in regular mainline freight service on a US common-carrier railroad.
-Today, freight trains are pulled by diesel-electric locomotives.
+The South Shore Line, while primarily a commuter railroad between Chicago, Illinois, and northwestern Indiana, used them in freight service.
+They were modified to operate on 1500 V DC catenary and were delivered with roller bearings on all axles as on the Milwaukee EF-4s.
+In service on the South Shore, the "Little Joe" name was not generally used; they were called "800s".
+Two of the three lasted until January 1981, making them the last electrics in regular mainline freight service on a US common-carrier railroad.
+Today, freight trains are commonly pulled by diesel-electric locomotives.

-Two 800s survive today, 802 at the Lake Shore Railroad Museum, and 803 in running condition at the Illinois Railway Museum.